vfmd/vfmd-spec/spec/for_implementers.md

 The first line in the _block-element line sequence_ would match the _unordered list starter pattern_ (i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`).
-The matching substring for the first and only paranthesized subexpression in that pattern is called the _unordered list starter string_.
+The matching substring for the first and only parenthesized subexpression in that pattern is called the _unordered list starter string_.
 The number of characters in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.